yank555-lu/docker_ubuntu-server-20.04LTS/README.md

 Use following command to create a container from the image :

     docker run -d \
+        --restart unless-stopped \
         --name ubuntu-server \
         -h ubuntu-server \
         ubuntu-server:focal

+* Note : the container will restart (on reboots or whenever it stops) unless you explicitely stop it manually.

 ## Network cofiguration ##